nfdi4plants/nfdi4plants.knowledgebase/src/docs/teaching-materials/events-2024/2024-10-24_CEPLAS-ARCify-your-research-project/20-ARCitect-HandsOn.md

 <img class="arcitectLogo" src="./start-here/arcitectLogo.png"/>

-## Insert values to annotate your data
+## Insert ontology terms

 1. Insert values by selecting any cell below `Characteristic [organism]`
 2. Use free text or use the magnifying glass to activate *Term* search
 3. Write "Talinum fruticosum" and enable *Term* search
 4. Select the hit

 ![bg right:40% w:500](./../../../img/Swate_a_addCharacteristic.png)